Tag Archives: Uppsala

 About the employment

 The employment is a temporary position of 2 years according to central collective agreement.
-The employment may be extended for another year.
 Scope of employment 100 %.
-Starting date 8 January 2024 or as agreed.
+Starting date June 1, 2024 or as agreed.
 Placement: Uppsala

 Read more about our benefits and what it is like to work at Uppsala University